Code & Standard

 What Is ASTM Standards?
 Role and Industry Relevance in Roofing

-TL;DR American Society for Testing and Materials (ASTM) Summary
+Also called: ASTM, ASTM International, American Society for Testing & Materials

-American Society for Testing and Materials (ASTM) is a globally recognized organization that develops and publishes voluntary consensus standards for materials, products, systems, and services, including those used in roofing and construction.
-These standards ensure consistent quality, safety, and performance, guiding manufacturers, contractors, and code officials in product selection and compliance.
-Failure to follow ASTM standards can lead to code violations, increased liability, and compromised building performance.
+American Society for Testing and Materials (ASTM) is a globally recognized organization that develops and publishes technical standards for materials, products, systems, and services used in construction, including roofing systems.

 The American Society for Testing and Materials (ASTM) is an international standards organization that develops and publishes technical standards for a wide range of materials, products, systems, and services, including those used in roofing construction.
 In the context of roofing, ASTM standards define the physical properties, performance criteria, and testing methods for roofing materials such as asphalt shingles, membranes, underlayments, and metal panels.
 These standards ensure consistency in material quality, structural integrity, and compatibility with various roof geometries, including low-slope and steep-slope assemblies.